S-R-Rafin/CSE-475/README.md

 The contributors acknowledge the participation of the communities of Betbaria, Balubagan, Dole Para, and Ramchandrapur Hat.
 Special thanks are extended to the data collection team and dermatology experts involved in the annotation process.

-## Contact

-For inquiries, collaboration opportunities, or access requests, please contact:
-[Your Name / Organization]
-[your_email@example.com]